Malaysian Armed Forces

 The Malaysian Armed Forces (Abbr.: MAF; Angkatan Tentera Malaysia; Jawi: اڠكتن تنترا مليسيا), are the armed forces of Malaysia, consists of three branches; the Malaysian Army, Royal Malaysian Navy and the Royal Malaysian Air Force.
-The number of MAF active personnel is 113,000 along with the reserve forces at 51,600.
+The number of MAF active personnel is 113,000 along with reserve forces at 51,600.

 The Supreme Commander of the Malaysian Armed Forces is the Yang di-Pertuan Agong; the King of Malaysia.

 Background

 Malaysia's armed forces were created from the unification of military forces which arose during the first half of the 20th century when Malaya and Singapore were the subjects of British colonial rule, before Malaya achieved independence in 1957.
 The primary objective of the armed forces in Malaysia is to defend the country's sovereignty and protect it from any and all types of threats.

 It is responsible for assisting civilian authorities to overcome all international threats, preserve public order, assist in natural disasters and participate in national development programs.
 It is also sustaining and upgrading its capabilities in the international sphere to uphold the national foreign policy of being involved under the guidance of the United Nations (UN).